 - Zen'o is the child-like Top God of the multiverse, and who the other gods report to.
 Outside of occasionally interfering in what the other gods are doing, his only real job is to serve as the Top God.
 This, combined with nobody being able to relate to him out of fear of his power is why he feels Lonely at the Top and why he likes Goku since Goku treats him informally.
 The one time he did anything for the multiverse he's watching over was clean house when Zamasu had become a reality-consuming Eldritch Abomination and started spreading to other universes and timelines.

-- Marvel Comics: The Living Tribunal is the most powerful Cosmic Entity short of The One Above All, but he refuses to meddle with the constant cosmic wars and Crisis Crossover Earth's heroes have to deal with, only regarding threats to the entirety of The Multiverse worth his attention.
+- Marvel Universe: The Living Tribunal is the most powerful Cosmic Entity short of The One Above All, but he refuses to meddle with the constant cosmic wars and Crisis Crossover Earth's heroes have to deal with, only regarding threats to the entirety of The Multiverse worth his attention.
 When the cosmic entities requested his help against Thanos in The Infinity Gauntlet, the Living Tribunal stated he isn't concerned with helping due to it only being one universe, and it simply meant a change of their hierarchy to him.

 - Gods of Egypt: Specifically, Ra, who leaves his children to handle the day to day management of humanity.
 He himself spends his days dragging the sun around to create "day" while his nights are spent fighting Apophis, the World Eater.